 - Pastors in non-congregational ministries should secure approval, as appropriate and pertinent, from one exercising supervision over them.

 - Applications can be downloaded here and filled out electronically.
-Please send applications as an email attachment to email@example.com or in the mail to Assistant to the Bishop for Formation, Metropolitan New York Synod, 475 Riverside Drive, Suite 1620, New York, NY 10115.
+Please send applications as an email attachment to firstname.lastname@example.org or in the mail to Assistant to the Bishop for Faith and Leadership Formation, Metropolitan New York Synod, 475 Riverside Drive, Suite 1620, New York, NY 10115.

 - Having trouble viewing or completing this application?
 Make sure your browser is up to date.
 It is best viewed in Internet Explorer or Safari.
 It can also be viewed and completed in Adobe Acrobat 7.0 and higher.
 Acrobat is available as a free download here.
 It can also be completed and sent as a MS Word document.

 - Applicants will be considered throughout the calendar year.
 Fellowship grants will be made so long as interest income from the fund is sufficient.
 Before you apply, therefore, you may wish to enquire at the synod office whether or not funds are currently available.

 - When applications are received, the Assistant to the Bishop for Formation will convene an ad hoc committee of synod staff persons to review and evaluate applications, making a recommendation to the Synod Council for their consideration and possible approval.

 - Applicants will be notified of the Synod Council decision.
 If the application is approved, in a reply to the synod office, please indicate when you would need disbursement of funds and to whom the check should be written.

 - Normally at this time, the maximum grant is $1,000.

 - Monies not used for the purpose designated in the application shall be returned to the synod for reincorporation into the fund.